ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part3/how-to-3.md

 ---
-title: Deploying a Docker container from the Azure Container Registry
+title: Connecting to the cluster
 weight: 4

 ### FIXED, DO NOT MODIFY